johnbywater/costello/README.md

     - Interview suspected case of infection
         - Record time of interview
         - Ask about and assess encounters with other people
         - Record details of each encounter
             - Place
             - Date and time
             - Type of encounter
             - Risk of transmission
             - Name of person
             - Telephone number of person
-            - Open new suspected cases of infection...
         - Ask about use of shared spaces (work, public transport, shops, gyms, restaurants, etc)
         - Record details of each use
             - Place
             - Date and time
             - Type of use
             - Risk of transmission
         - Ask about symptoms
         - Record symptoms
         - Give advice and instructions
-            - Start recording encounters with other people
             - Avoid infecting other people
                 - Quarantine requirements
                 - Wear a mask during encounters with others